cg-li/cg-li/README.md

 # cg-li

-Mathematician transitioning to algorithm engineering and data systems.
+Mathematician with strong background in statistics transitioning to algorithm engineering and data systems.
 I focus on clear, correct implementations and reproducible reasoning.
 - This homepage is currently a work in progress.